shanjcu/web-framework/docs/jcu-customisations/building.md

    JCU-specific changes so make sure you don't run this until you're *absolutely sure* no remaining files contain JCU changes.

-1. Once all conflicts are resolved, build and test the framework:
+1. Once all conflicts are resolved, build and test the framework.
+You'll need to re-run the `npm` and `bundle` installation in case of any dependency changes.

        npm install
        bundle